 2002, I've been updating the information every day but Christmas; so if you see

-Colusa, Lake, Napa, Sacramento, Solano, Sutter, Yolo and Yuba counties in California U-Pick Farms and Orchards, by county
+Colusa, Lake, Napa, Sacramento, Solano, Sutter, Yolo and Yuba counties in California U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map